 UP Projects is curating and producing a new commission with University College London (UCL) Public Art, which will be a permanent memorial celebrating the life and achievements of Anita Harding (1952 – 1995), the first female professor of Clinical Neurology in the UK at UCL.

-The new commission will be located at 256 Grays Inn Road as part of UCL’s new purpose-built centre for pre-clinical neuroscience due to open in 2026.
+The new commission will be located at 256 Grays Inn Road as part of UCL’s new purpose-built centre for pre-clinical neuroscience due to open in 2027.
 The new facility will be home to three partners: the UCL Queen Square Institute of Neurology, the UK Dementia Research Institute hub and the UCLH National Hospital for Neurology and Neurosurgery.
-Fly throughs of the building design can be seen here.
+Fly-throughs of the building design can be seen here.

 Valda Jackson chosen to create the Anita Harding Memorial

-Valda Jackson was selected for her proposal from the shortlisted artists by a panel of UCL staff and academics and artists, including Institute Director Professor Mike Hanna; Professor Helene Plun-Favreau; Professor Gabriel Lignani; Head of Public Art, Sam Wilkinson; public artist at Grays Inn Road, Annie Cattrell and Emma Underhill, Founder & Artistic Director, at UP Projects.
+Valda Jackson was selected for her proposal from the shortlisted artists by a panel of UCL staff and academics and artists, including Institute Director Professor Mike Hanna; Professor Helene Plun-Favreau; Professor Gabriel Lignani; Head of Public Art, Sam Wilkinson, Head of UCL Public Art; Annie Cattrell, public artist at Grays Inn Road, and Emma Underhill, Founder & Artistic Director, at UP Projects.